dpvpro/amc/readme.md

 ## SystemD

-`amc` ships a oneshot service and a weekly timer for automatic mirrorlist updates.
+AMC ships a oneshot service and a weekly timer for automatic mirrorlist updates.
 Install the provided units and the configuration:

 ```sh